|

 builders who continued to design ambulances, hearses and combination vehicles.
 One

-According to my young friend and professional car
+of these is shown below: According to my young friend and professional car

 enthusiast, Sarah from Cleveland, OH,